-Do not stack them flat on top of each other, and try not to let them lean!
+Do not stack them flat on top of each other, and try not to let them lean too much.
 Their combined weight will damage grooves and cause warping over time.
-It’s more practical too: vertically stored vinyl is easier to browse through.
+It’s practical anyway: vertically-stored vinyl is easier to browse through.

 Here’s an example of a pretty good and affordable vinyl record storage case.
 I like that it closes up.
 You can also go for an open, bookshelf-style holder.